Sitemap

 Published in ICML 2024 Workshop on Geometry-grounded Representation Learning and Generative Modeling, 2024

-As deep generative models have progressed, recent work has shown that they are capable of memorizing and reproducing training datapoints when deployed.
+As deep generative models have progressed, recent work has shown them to be capable of memorizing and reproducing training datapoints when deployed.
 These findings call into question the usability of generative models, especially in light of the legal and privacy risks brought about by memorization.
-To better understand this phenomenon, we propose a geometric framework which leverages the manifold hypothesis into a clear language in which to reason about memorization.
+To better understand this phenomenon, we propose the manifold memorization hypothesis (MMH), a geometric framework which leverages the manifold hypothesis into a clear language in which to reason about memorization.
 We propose to analyze memorization in terms of the relationship between the dimensionalities of (i) the ground truth data manifold and (ii) the manifold learned by the model.
-In preliminary tests on toy examples and Stable Diffusion (Rombach et al., 2022), we show that our theoretical framework accurately describes reality.
-Furthermore, by analyzing prior work in the context of our geometric framework, we explain and unify assorted observations in the literature and illuminate promising directions for future research on memorization.
+This framework provides a formal standard for “how memorized” a datapoint is and systematically categorizes memorized data into two types: memorization driven by overfitting and memorization driven by the underlying data distribution.
+By analyzing prior work in the context of the MMH, we explain and unify assorted observations in the literature.
+We empirically validate the MMH using synthetic data and image datasets up to the scale of Stable Diffusion, developing new tools for detecting and preventing generation of memorized samples in the process.

 Recommended citation: Brendan Leigh Ross, Hamidreza Kamkari, Zhaoyan Liu, Tongzi Wu, George Stein, Gabriel Loaiza-Ganem, Jesse C. Cresswell.
 A Geometric Framework for Understanding Memorization in Generative Models.
 ICML 2024 Workshop on Geometry-grounded Representation Learning and Generative Modeling https://openreview.net/forum?id=sGHeIefdvL